Thousands of Resources. Ready to help.

 And while the COVID-19 vaccines are making headlines, the Michigan Economic Development Corporation (MEDC) supports a robust ecosystem of companies tapping into the state’s technology and manufacturing know-how as well as the concentration of talent available here in Michigan.

-In addition to Pfizer, Fifth Eye and Stryker, Michigan is home to 383 medical device firms, with the Southwest region of Michigan having five times more workers than the U.S. average in the medical device sector.
+In addition to Pfizer, GRAM, Fifth Eye and Stryker, Michigan is home to 383 medical device firms, with the Southwest region of Michigan having five times more workers than the U.S. average in the medical device sector.
 For companies looking for a new home, there is no doubt that Michigan is uniquely positioned to provide mentorship, workforce needs and R&D facilities to create your business’s success.
 To learn more about Michigan’s medical device technology industry, visit michiganbusiness.org.

 To contact a business development specialist, click here or call 1.888.522.0103.